francesco-velluto/se2023-15-thesis-management/backend/README.md

 This will allow the server to continue to run even if the crono module crashes.

+## Database Trigger

+In the database there is a trigger that, every day or every time that the field _prop\_value_ in the table virtual_clock changes, checks if some proposals are expired and archives them.
+Pending applications related to these archived proposals are set to _Canceled_.

 ## API Documentation

 ### Authentication